matmul(a, b, *, precision=None)¶

 precisionfor extra control over matrix-multiplication precision on supported devices.

 precisionmay be set to

-None, which means default precision for the backend, a
+None, which means default precision for the backend, or any

 Original docstring below.

 matmul(x1, x2, /, out=None, *, casting=’same_kind’, order=’K’, dtype=None, subok=True[, signature, extobj])